-The family lived in Maryland and Ohio before settling in Missouri.
+The Logan family lived in Maryland and Ohio before settling in Missouri.
 There, in 1814, Dr. Logan married Mary Berthiaume.
-Before she died of an unknown disease in 1822 the couple had two children.
+Before she died of an unknown disease in 1822 the couple had two children:

-2. Louisa Villars Logan b.
-1816 in Missouri; d.
-1895 in Murphysboro Illinois.
+2. Louisa Villars Logan, born 1816 in Missouri; and died in 1895 at age 79 in Murphysboro, Illinois.
 Louisa married three times and five of her seven children survived to have families.

-After his first wife’s death Dr. Logan moved to Jackson Co., Illinois.
+After his first wife’s death, Dr. Logan moved to Jackson Co., Illinois.
 Here he married Elizabeth Jenkins (1805-1874) about 1824.
-They had a family of ten children all b. on the Logan farm in what is now Murphysboro, Illinois.
+They had a family of ten children all born on the Logan farm in what is now Murphysboro, Illinois.

-In 1855 he married Mary Simmerson Cunningham b.
-1838 in Missouri; d.
-1923 in Washington D.C.
+Mary was born August 13, 1838 in Boone, Missouri.
+Mary died February 22, 1923 in Washington D.C.
 John and Mary are buried in Soldiers and Airman’s Cemetery in Washington D.C.

 John A. and Mary had three children:

 a.
 John Cunningham Logan b.
-Marion, Illinois in1856; d. in Murphysboro, Illinois 1857; buried in City Cemetery in Murphysboro.
+Marion, Illinois in 1856; d. in Murphysboro, Illinois 1857; buried in City Cemetery in Murphysboro, Illinois.

 4.Thomas Manning Logan b.
 1827; d.
 1907 in Murphysboro.
 Sallie Oliver was his third wife.
 He had no children from any of his marriages.